eduwallet/veramo-agent/README.md

 ### Postgres Database

 The application uses a Postgres database instead of a local SQLite file.
 Database encryption has been disabled to allow easier access to the database internals.
+Please note that this makes the private key material readable for anyone with database access.

 Configure the database using the relevant values in the `.env` or `.env.local` configuration.
 Copy the [`.env.example`](./.env.example) to `.env` and optionally change the values.
 The defaults should work for local development.